1.4.32 Internal Control Review Program

 2. Qualitative evaluation of this program’s effectiveness is determined by:

-1. Whether business units report successful completion of corrective actions related to the ICR team’s recommendations.
+1. Whether operating divisions report successful completion of corrective actions related to the ICR team’s or analyst's recommendations within 180 days of report issuance.

-2. Whether business units implement new controls or measures based on ICR’s reviews.
+2. Whether operating divisions implement new controls or measures based on ICR’s reviews.

-4. Whether TIGTA or GAO identify other findings not identified by the ICR team during its reviews.
+4. Whether TIGTA or GAO identifies other findings not identified by the ICR team or analyst during its reviews.

 Program Controls